ohtaehyun/webos_sample_schedule/README.md

   1. DB8
     - if you are tring to find more infomations about db8 reference then check [this](https://www.webosose.org/docs/reference/ls2-api/com-webos-service-db/)
-    - If you are tring to make your own code with db8, Don't forget to add permission to appinfo.json
+    - If you are tring to make your own code with db8, Don't forget to add permission at appinfo.json
     ```
     {
       "requiredPermissions": [